asterd-og/MastroVM/readme.md

 # Specifications
 - 128 KB of memory
-- 3 Registers (a, b and c)
+- 16 Registers (a, b, c and so on)
 - I/O Ports (keyboard only for now)
 - TVO (Text Video Output)
 - 256 Entries for stack
-- 17 Instructions
+- 19 Instructions

 # Instructions
-Mastro has 17 instructions, here's all of them:
+Mastro has 19 instructions, here's all of them:
 - mov  [ADDR] VAL | [ADDR] REG | REG [ADDR] | REG VAL | REG REG
 - push [ADDR] | VAL | REG
 - pop  REG